 Workspaces – Head to the Departures lounge to make use of the airports mini-offices, An Office Fit For you, which offer WiFi and charging points, free of charge.

-The airport is open 4:30AM until 30 minutes after last flight.
+The airport is open from 5:00AM until 30 minutes after the last flight.

-Canberra airport is served by the following airlines: Fly Pelican • Qantas/Link • Qatar • Singapore Airlines • Virgin Australia.
+Canberra airport is served by the following airlines: Fly Pelican • Jetstar • Link Airways • Qantas/Link • Qatar • Rex Airlines• Virgin Australia.

 Airport Transportation: Getting To/From The Airport

-Bus No. 11 and No. 11A run between CBR airport and the city centre, seven days a week.
-The adult fare is AUD$ 4.80 and can be paid on the bus.
+Bus No. 3 connects CBR airport to the city centre, seven days a week.
+The adult fare is AUD$ 3.22 using MyWay card ( cash fares at the bus driver are currently not accepted).
+You may purchase a ticket using cash at the ticket vending machine found at the ground floor, arrival area.
 For fares, routes and schedule information, visit the Transport Canberra website.

-The following car rental agencies are available onsite: Avis • Budget • Europcar • Hertz • Redspot • Thrifty.
+The following car rental agencies are available onsite: Avis • Budget • Europcar • Enterprise • Hertz • Thrifty.
 Location: arrivals hall of the terminal, across from the baggage collection belts.

 At the time of this update there were no hotels providing airport shuttle service.
 See also Airport Hotels above.